 Growing the Quantum Workforce.

-The White House Office of Science and Technology Policy and the National Science Foundation are launching a partnership between the Federal government, industry, professional societies and the education community that will expand access to K-12 quantum learning tools and inspire the next generation of quantum leaders.
+Launched by the White House Office of Science and Technology Policy and the National Science Foundation, Q-12 is a consortium that will expand access to K-12 quantum learning tools and inspire the next generation of quantum leaders.

 NSF Dear Colleague Letter: Advancing Quantum Education and Workforce Development

 NSF releases a Dear Colleague Letter on Quantum Education and Workforce Development, encouraging submissions in these areas to EHR programs.

 On October 7, 2020 from 10:00 AM-1:00 PM, the National Q-12 Education Partnership, in coordination with the White Office of Science and Technology Policy and the National Science Foundation, held its kick-off meeting.
 More information https://q12education.org/q12kickoff

 8/5/2020 | general announcement

 The U.S. National Science Foundation and the White House Office of Science and Technology Policy are spearheading the National Q-12 Education Partnership with industry and academia to provide training and tools to students ready to become the future quantum workforce.
 This initiative expands quantum education to students in middle and high school across the country.
 Full story https://www.nsf.gov/news/special_reports/announcements/080520.jsp

 Making Connections across QIS Education for Workforce Development

 Self-guided Learning Tools